microsoft/vscode-docs/docs/editor/workspace-trust.md

 ![Workspace Trust disabled extensions link](images/workspace-trust/disabled-extensions-link.png)

-You can review installed extension status by clicking the **extensions are disabled or have limited functionality** link in the Workspace Trust editor and this will disply the Extensions view scoped with the `@workspaceUnsupported` filter.
+You can review installed extension status by clicking the **extensions are disabled or have limited functionality** link in the Workspace Trust editor and this will display the Extensions view scoped with the `@workspaceUnsupported` filter.

 ![Extensions view filtered by workspaceUnsupported showing disabled and limited extensions](images/workspace-trust/workspaceUnsupported-extensions-view.png)